 If you’re looking to get a credit card because you’re planning a balance transfer, the Citi Double Cash may be a better choice.
-The card has an introductory APR period of 18 months on balance transfers (13.99 percent to 23.99 percent variable afterward)—compared to no such offer on the Flex.
+The card has an introductory APR period of 18 months on balance transfers (13.99 percent to 23.99 percent variable afterward).

-At the same time, the Citi Double Cash doesn’t have a 0 percent offer on purchases, while the Chase Freedom Flex comes with 0 percent intro APR for the first 15 months (14.99 percent to 23.74 percent variable afterward).
+At the same time, the Citi Double Cash doesn’t have a 0 percent offer on purchases, while the Chase Freedom Flex comes with 0 percent intro APR for the first 15 months on purchases (14.99 percent to 24.74 percent variable afterward).
 If you’re planning a big purchase and know you’ll carry a balance, the Flex is a better option for you.